 The pharmacy has the equipment it needs to provide services safely.
 It is used in a way that protects privacy.
-And the electrical equipment is regularly tested for safety purposes.
+And the electrical equipment is regularly tested to make sure it is safe.

 The up-to-date BNF and BNFc were available.
 The staff used the internet to access websites for up to date information.
 For example, Medicines Complete.
-Any problems with equipment were reported to the head office maintenance department.
+Any problems with equipment were reported to a facilities management company.
 All electrical equipment appeared to be in working order.
-According to the PAT test stickers attached, the electrical equipment had been PAT tested in October 2019.
-The blood pressure monitor and weighing scales were in working order and were due to be recalibrated in October 2020.
+According to the PAT test stickers attached, the electrical equipment had been PAT tested in June 2019.
+The blood pressure monitor and weighing scales were in working order and were due to be recalibrated in June 2020.